Illogicstudios/houdini-usd-snippets/UV Projection Camera-Based/README.md

 # UV Projection Camera-Based
-A tool that can be used to add camera-based UV to selected primitives projected in LOP.
+A tool that can be used to add camera-based UV to selected primitives projected in LOP.<br>
 Useful for camera mapping on deformed primitives.

 # Overview